-Present law authorizes DHH to promulgate rules and regulations prescribing the sanitary standard requirements of all milk sold or offered for sale in this state, provided that no rules and regulations shall be promulgated setting up standards lower than those as set forth in the U.S. Public Health Service Milk Ordinance and Code.
+Present law authorizes the La.
+Dept. of Health to promulgate rules and regulations prescribing the sanitary standard requirements of all milk sold or offered for sale in this state, provided that no rules and regulations shall be promulgated setting up standards lower than those as set forth in the U.S. Public Health Service Milk Ordinance and Code.